cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-softlayer.md

 In case the `hostname` property is not provided, the value of the server's hostname will default to its node-instance-id, which was generated in the deployment creation process.

 {%note%}
-In case this server is created as part of a deployment on a manager, and the `resource_prefix` property is provided on the manager blueprint, the server's full name on SoftLayer will be `<prefix>-<hostname/node-instance-id>.<domain>`.
+In case this server is created as part of a deployment that is running on a manager, and the `resource_prefix` property is provided in the manager blueprint, the server's full name on SoftLayer will be `<prefix>-<hostname/node-instance-id>.<domain>`.
 {%endnote%}

 Following the SoftLayer naming convention (see below), some changes may be made to the hostname part of the server's name:

-  - The hostname part (`<prefix>-<hostname/node-instance-id>`) will be chopped to 15 chars (out of 15 characters, at most 5 characters will be taken in favor of the prefix and the rest will be chopped from the beginning of the hostname/node-instnace-id)
+  - The hostname part (`<prefix>-<hostname/node-instance-id>`) will be truncated to 15 chars (out of 15 characters, at most 5 characters will be taken in favor of the prefix and the rest will be truncated from the beginning of the hostname/node-instnace-id)
   - Every '_' will be replace by a '-'
-  - If the chopping mentioned above has created two consecutive dashes, then they will be replaced with a single dash.
+  - If the truncating mentioned above has created two consecutive dashes, then they will be replaced with a single dash.

 Examples: